What is a Keeper?

 Bringing a Keeper to Orange County

 Orange County native Garry Brown remembers abundant abalone, catching bonito and barracuda from the piers and inside the harbors, and digging for clams along the beach in Newport as a young boy.
-Realizing that his sons could not enjoy the same harbors and near shore waters as he had, Garry founded the Orange County Coastkeeper in March of 1999.
+Realizing that his sons could not enjoy the same harbors and near shore waters as he had, Garry founded Orange County Coastkeeper in March of 1999.
 Orange County Coastkeeper was the 27th Keeper program to be licensed in the U.S. As Executive Director, Mr. Brown has built Coastkeeper into an effective, proactive organization that makes a difference.

-For our 10th anniversary, we have assembled a list of Coastkeeper’s involvement and accomplishments since 1999.
+For our 10th anniversary, we have assembled a list of Coastkeeper’s accomplishments since 1999.
 Many of our activities are complex; and the average “person on the street” often is not aware that certain issues, processes or regulations even exist.
 Therefore, it is difficult to explain the time and effort we’ve invested, as well as the significance of our consistent involvement—but we’re going to try!

 Check out our 10 years of accomplishments report: Orange County Coastkeeper Celebrating 10 Years